 • High attention to detail

-According to data collected in our 2018 Audience Insight Report, the average Corporate Lawyer salary comes in at around £53,700 per annum.
-Factors including location, experience level and the size of your firm will all influence the salary you are offered as a Corporate Lawyer.
+Factors including location, your seniority level and the size of your firm can all influence the salary you are offered as a Corporate Lawyer.

 Once you have qualified and worked as a Corporate Lawyer for some years, you might start to think about career progression.
 Fortunately, you have several options to consider.

 • Partnership – Talented Corporate Lawyers who want to take on a leadership role within their department and become a Partner of their firm will have plenty of opportunity to do so.
 Check out our article on how to become a Partner in a law firm to find out more.

 • Head of Department – If you would like to manage other members of the corporate team and oversee the department without taking on Partnership responsibilities, you could instead apply for Head of Department jobs.